What the Book of Numbers Taught Me About My Identity in Christ

 God never intended there to be a tribe of priests; His intent all along was for the nation of Israel to be a kingdom of priests.

-The Book of Numbers Teaches Us about Our Identity in Christ
+What the Book of Numbers Taught Me About My Identity in Christ

 The nation of Israel had experienced an amazing visitation of God, unlike anyone in history before had experienced.